 Région Provence, Arles –

 We ate at Chez GiGi in Arles.
-A French Canadian that moved in the area and decided to open a little casual restaurant. here.
-It’s menu is simple but from reading the reviews it seems to be well appreciated by locals and tourists, even to this date.
+A French Canadian that moved into the area and decided to open a little casual restaurant. here.
+Its menu is simple but from reading the reviews it seems to be well appreciated by locals and tourists, even to this day.

 We visited Gordes on one of our days in Arles.
 Our little discovery there were Santons, which are small hand-painted terracotta nativity scene figurines produced in the region.
 A few have made their way to Canada! 😊